erroronline1/qualitymanagement/readme.md

 ![python csv-filter](assets/py_filter.png)

-there might be a reccuring need to filter huge data-sets. some erp-software can create csv-dumps of data that can be used for statistics or post market surveillance. it can be way easier to filter these dumps and create a serial letter from the output, than adjust the erps database for an example. with the python filter you can describe filter-patterns with regex for different usecases. you will have to customize the json-setup-file and probably compile the python code to an executable that suits your operating system. as of december 2022 this script can either be used on its own or ad a module within the (compiled) assistant. in the latter case the setup has to be done within the modules data-file.
+there might be a reccuring need to filter huge data-sets. some erp-software can create csv-dumps of data that can be used for statistics or post market surveillance. it can be way easier to filter these dumps and create a serial letter from the output, than adjust the erps database for an example. with the python filter you can describe filter-patterns with regex for different usecases. you will have to customize the json-setup-file and probably compile the python code to an executable that suits your operating system. as of december 2022 this script can either be used on its own or [as a module within](#filter) the (compiled) assistant. in the latter case the setup has to be done within the modules data-file.

 [back to top](#table-of-contents)